3and4/Leither/doc/MiMei-en.md

 + MiMei Current File
 The current version of MiMei file, both readable and writable.
 + MiMei Version File
-The read-only backup files of MiMei.
-Created by backing up the current file.
-Leither creates a version number for each backup file.
+The read-only backup file of MiMei, created by backing up the current file.
+System assigns a version number for each backup file.
 + Mac file
-File labelled with Mac ID that is generated using content of MiMei file.
-Read-only.
-Mac file can be referred by MiMei object.
+Read-only file labelled by Mac ID of synopsis of file's content.
+Mac file can be referred to by MiMei object.
 MiMei version file is a Mac file referred to by a version number.
 Temp file can also be convert into Mac file.
 + Temp file
-Created by MFOpenTempFile after data is written into it, or Converted by MFTemp2MacFile.
+Created by MFOpenTempFile.
+After data is written into it, converted to MAC file by MFTemp2MacFile.
 + MiMei File System
 A built-in special MiMei type of Leither system.
 It can be created by MMCreate, or placed in _webdav_ directory, or created by Leither automatically using configure file with .mmfs extension, or opened by MFOpenByPath as file system object.
 + Operation System File and Directory
-Create a link of a directory in _webdav_, the linked directory and file can be opened by MFOpenByPth.
+Create a link to a directory or file in _webdav_, the linked directory or file can be opened by MFOpenByPth.
 + MiMei Root Directory
 _webdav_ is the general entrance to access MiMei in a node.
 File or Directory can be linked into _webdav_, or a configure file can be create that points to a MiMei object in the node.